Ring Alarm vs SimpliSafe

 Key Similarities of Ring vs SimpliSafe

-- Average app ratings: Both the Ring — Always Home app and the SimpliSafe app have average ratings around 3.2 stars.
+- High app ratings: Both the Ring — Always Home app and the SimpliSafe app had high ratings, four stars or higher.

-- Month-to-month contracting and self-monitoring options: Neither Ring nor SimpliSafe forces you to sign long-term contracts or pay for professional monitoring.
+- Month-to-month contracting and self-monitoring options: Neither Ring nor SimpliSafe forced us to sign long-term contracts or pay for professional monitoring.

 Key Differences of Ring Alarm vs SimpliSafe

-- System components: Ring has a pretty minimalist, five-part security system, while SimpliSafe’s is about twice the size.
+- System components: We noticed that while Ring had a pretty minimalist, five-part security system SimpliSafe’s system was about twice the size.

-- Customer support ratings: Users had different things to say about SimpliSafe and Ring’s customer support systems.
+- Customer support ratings: We looked at ratings for both systems and found that users had different things to say about SimpliSafe and Ring’s customer support systems.

 System Components of Ring vs SimpliSafe

-I bought the Ring Alarm Security Kit, which comes with a base station, keypad, contact sensor, motion detector, and range extender.
-I already had the Ring Stick Up Cam Wired and the Ring Video Doorbell 2, so I’m going to use that with my security system.
-As you can see, SimpliSafe’s Summerfort is a bit more extensive, adding on a glass break sensor, panic button, key fobs, and a siren.
-I should note that SimpliSafe offers a video doorbell, but the system I bought didn’t include it.
+We bought the Ring Alarm Security Kit, which came with a base station, keypad, contact sensor, motion detector, and range extender.
+We already had the Ring Stick Up Cam Wired and the Ring Video Doorbell 3, so we used that with our security system.
+SimpliSafe’s Summerfort was a bit more extensive and included a glass break sensor, panic button, key fobs, and a siren.
+We should note that SimpliSafe also offered a video doorbell, but the system we bought didn’t include it.